-These are just few of those I’d sugges you to read with attention:
+These are just a few of those I’d suggest you read with attention:

-Nobel Prize in 2014, Patrick Modiano is one of the pillar of French literature.
+Nobel Prize in 2014, Patrick Modiano is a pillar of French literature.

 You’ve completed your Using French by Assimil, read some books, trained your oral and written abilities.

 Now it’s time to sweat again a bit on old-style textbooks.
 These two are compulsory:

 Edito B2, textbook and workbook: conceived for class environments, they are great also for self-learning plans.
 They are worth every penny.